 Overcome Your Fertility Challenges with Integrative and Functional Nutritional Therapy:

 The decision to have a baby is a big one.
 And let’s face it, if you have been trying to conceive for a long time, the act of making a baby can become quite robotic, boring, and chore-like.
 Couple that with the added stress of being let down at yet another negative pregnancy test which only makes matters worse.
-In the following section, you will be walked through the most common causes of sub-fertility with strategies to identify the root cause and better manage your condition.

 What are the Suggested Lab Tests?